leonidas-tsaras/javascript/README.md

 javascript
 ==========

-Apps with pure javascript.
+Apps with vanilla javascript.
-This a series of javascript apps with pure javascript
+This a series of javascript apps with vanilla javascript

 All apps are offered mainly for educational purposes